-We estimate that the net proceeds to us from our issuance and sale of 20,312,500 ADSs in this offering will be approximately \$296.8 million (or approximately \$342.1 million if the underwriters exercise in full their option to purchase additional ADSs), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This estimate is based on the initial public offering price of \$16.00 per ADS.
+We estimate that the net proceeds to us from our issuance and sale of 20,312,500 ADSs in this offering will be approximately \$296.8 million (or approximately \$342.1 million if the underwriters exercise in full their option to purchase additional ADSs), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+This estimate assumes an initial public offering price of \$16.00 per ADS, which is the midpoint of the price range set forth on the cover of this prospectus.